tulior/tulio-dev-resume/README.md

 *Software Engineer* | *Mar 2013 – Aug 2017*

 **Client: State Secretariat of Finance**
-*   **Built the State Budget System:** I owned the full-stack development of the Multi-Year Plan module.
-This is the software the government uses to define its 4-year fiscal plan.
+*   **Built the State Budget System:** I owned the full-stack development of the Multi-Year Plan module, used by the entire state government to define its 4-year fiscal program.
 *   **Legislative Drafting Engine:** I built the core Full Stack engine for drafting organic laws.
 To handle deep legal hierarchies (Articles -> Paragraphs), I engineered a **recursive SQL** data model paired with a custom **interactive UI** that allowed auditors to manipulate the hierarchy and view visual "diffs" of version changes.

 ---